PeiyanFlying/Peggy_Peiyan.github.io/_pages/about.md

   - /about.html
 ---

-I am a final Ph.D.
+I am a final-year Ph.D.
 Student at Northeastern University, Boston, advised by [Prof. Yanzhi Wang](https://web.northeastern.edu/yanzhiwang/).

 **<font color=red> I’m on academic job market this year, please reach out for any opportunities! </font>**